 '''

+(host) > c?

+Clear configuration

 clear

-Clear configuration

 clock

 Configure the system clock

+Configuration Commands

 configure

-Configuration Commands

 Copy Files

 сору

 '''

 If more than one item is shown, type more of the keyword characters to distinguish your choice.
 However, if only one item is listed, the keyword or abbreviation is valid and you can press tab or the spacebar to advance to the next keyword.